merryt/djangoDemo/README.md

 This is a sample financial blog/podcasting site.

-##The fastest way to get it up and running is
+## The fastest way to get it up and running is:

 `python3 manage.py start` -- this will activate a virtual env, install requirements, and then start the server.